Didn't find what you were looking for? Have more questions, contact us at 937-512-3000 or firstname.lastname@example.org

 Typically, there is not a ‘waiting list’ to begin the program.
 However, this can depend on the number of applicants as there are limited clinical slots that must have available for each student entering the program.

-Starting the program is based on three criteria.
-You must successfully complete the pre-requisites (Fall Semester 1), have at least a 2.5 GPA, and score at least ‘proficient’ on the TEAS Exam.
+Starting the Surgical Technology Program is based on three criteria.
+You must successfully complete the pre-requisites (Fall Semester 1), have at least a 2.5 GPA, and a composite score of at least 50 on the TEAS exam.

 Those who are eligible to begin the limited enrollment courses (SUT courses) are then determined by the date SUT was declared as a major.
 Starting date of the program can depend on the number of applicants as there are limited clinical slots that we must have available for each student entering the program.